 You’ve probably heard this countless times, but we’re going to repeat it again, “Get a good night’s sleep – about 7 to 8 hours – and eat well.”
 Constantly pulling all-nighters is often counterproductive because you don’t reach the REM phase (after deep sleep) – during which memory and learning are consolidated.
 Neuroscientist Dr. Frances Jensen, the author of The Teenage Brain, had explained that sleep can in fact segment, organize, and ultimately prioritize memories according to their emotional importance.
 As for eating well, if you can’t guarantee three meals a day, at least try to have healthy snacks (i.e. almonds, blueberries, yogurt) on hand to fuel your body and brain throughout the day.

 Not only can tutors help you get better grades, but they can also help you get ahead, stay on track, and excel in your courses.
 Find a suitable tutor today and get the help you need.
-Sign up for free as a student!
+Find an online tutor today!